edwardfraser2002/codespace-debian-bookworm-101-dotnet/README.md

 # Codespace setup for developing dotnet core apps
 ## Intro

-The perpose of this repo is to make it easy to instanciate your own Codespace provisioned with the basic tools to build and delploy a basic dotnet applications.
+The purpose of this repo is to make it easy to instanciate your own Codespace provisioned with the basic tools to build and delploy a basic dotnet applications.

 A PowerShell script is used to create a "Hello World" txt file.